Waterbury & Danbury

 Your success is our expectation!
 NVCC's admissions and financial aid teams are ready to help you get started so you can experience the difference a college education can make.

 Our Admissions team is working virtually to assist you!
 Speak live with an Admissions Representative on the following days:

-You can also join us for a virtual information session.
+You can also join us for a virtual or on-campus information session.

 For a list of campus-wide virtual support resources please visit: nv.edu/virtualsupport